 Myth#1: Machine learning works without human intervention

-No doubt ML is the process of self-learning and performs accordingly but without a customize programming how it is possible to create programming or controlling codes for such technologies.
-All the algorithms used in machine learning solution are actually created by humans.
-Hence, the involvements of humans are mandate for ML.
-Though, after employing machine learning, limits or removes human from some various stages but complete human intervention cannot be ruled out.
+No doubt ML is the process of self-learning and performs accordingly but without customizing programming how it is possible to create programming or controlling codes for such technologies.
+All the algorithms used in machine learning solutions are created by humans.
+Hence, the involvements of humans are a mandate for ML.
+Though, after employing machine learning, limits or removes humans from various stages but complete human intervention cannot be ruled out.

 Myth#2: Machine learning completely removes human bias

-Yes it is true, that machine learning helps to remove the biased based decisions that usually taken by humans.
+Yes, it is true, that machine learning helps to remove the biased based decisions that are usually taken by humans.
 However, it is also not true that bias is completely removed working with ML.
-ML can’t be completely unbiased because at the stage of initial development of data categorization a suitable algorithms data sets analyzed and the programming platform is also decided by the humans.
-Though, machine learning removes bias at very large extend compare to humans but can’t remove completely.
+ML can’t be completely unbiased because at the stage of the initial development of data categorization a suitable algorithms data sets are analyzed and the programming platform is also decided by the humans.
+Though, machine learning removes bias to a very large extend compare to humans but can’t remove completely.

-Myth#3: Machine learning performs task on real-time basis
+Myth#3: Machine learning performs the task on real-time basis

-This is also a common myth that Machine learning always performs tasks on real-time basis.
-In fact, only the systems that are built for learning can actually perform in real-time basis.
-At a very high level, ML based technologies are developed to run a series of algorithm against data, and build useful models for organizations and systems to use based on the results of that analysis.
-Such models are meant to be used in real time for most of the part while learning and analysis that built those models is not used for real-time basis task performance.
+This is also a common myth that Machine learning always performs tasks on a real-time basis.
+Only the systems that are built for learning can perform on a real-time basis.
+At a very high level, ML-based technologies are developed to run a series of the algorithm against data and build useful models for organizations and systems to use based on the results of that analysis.
+Such models are meant to be used in real-time for most of the part while learning and analysis that built those models are not used for real-time basis task performance.

 Myth#4: Machine learning can be applied to perform any task